nickolay3132/cyberlab/README.md

-CyberLab CLI is a powerful automation layer built on top of ```VBoxManage```, designed to streamline the deployment and management of cyber lab (virtual training environment).
+CyberLab CLI is a powerful automation layer built on top of ```VBoxManage```, designed to streamline the deployment and management of CyberLab (virtual training environment).
 It eliminates manual steps by providing:

 ### 🔧 Core Automation Features
 - **One-command OVA deployment:**
 Download and import pre-configured virtual machine templates that simulate a real corporate network from remote repositories.

 - **Bulk operations:**
-Start/stop/reset an entire cyber lab (multiple VMs) with a single CLI command.
+Start/stop/reset an entire CyberLab (multiple VMs) with a single CLI command.

 - **Consistency:**
 Ensure identical lab environments across teams via version-controlled OVA imports.